 If you don’t like the idea of a bench, a small table may be the way to go.
 It provides an easily visible space to place important items that you don’t want to forget on your way out.
 An entryway table also gives you more size options.
 If you have vaulted ceilings, for example, a higher, smaller table might better fit the feel of your home.
 An entryway table tends to work well in conjunction with a lamp or plant, giving your home a more welcoming tone for a guest.

-Need to find a pro for your entryway design?Find Pros
+Ready to start your entryway design?Find Pros

 Many people find a coat closet is a must.
 During the winter, you’re going to be wearing coats and other extra clothing that you’re only going to be wearing outside.
 It makes life easier if you don’t have to drag all these extra items through the house or struggle to find a place to put them.
 See about having a coat closet built custom next to the entryway or converting a space into a coat closet if possible.
 If you don’t have room for a coat closet, a coat stand or coat rack may also work.
 These accessories can be decorative as well.
 Try to think of a coat rack as more than just pegs on the wall and then try to make them look like more than that.
 A coat stand should be made from a wood or material that introduces your home.
 If your entryway is tile but your living room is hardwood, see if you can find the same hardwood for your coat stand.